 # Policy Window — full-context AI-assistant guide

 > The machine-readable AI-governance catalog.
-(The team's longer-form strategic positioning frames this as "AI-native AI-governance research infrastructure" with three pillars — see § Three pillars below; in iter-314 the public surface led with the artefact rather than the platform claim for credibility-with-current-bench-state reasons.)
+(The team's longer-form strategic positioning frames this as "AI-native AI-governance research infrastructure" with three pillars — see § Three pillars below; the public surface deliberately leads with the artefact rather than the platform claim, for credibility with the current state of the evidence base.)

 This is the full-context AI-assistant ingestion guide for Policy Window.
 For the curated short-form version, see https://policywindow.org/llms.txt.